nicolasarmientor/diabetes-regression/README.md

-# Diabetes Process Prediction Using Linear Regression Models 🤖
+# Diabetes Progress Prediction Using Linear Regression Models 🤖
 A FastAPI-based web application that trains multiple regression models on a Diabetes dataset, evaluates them, and displays both the JSON results and a PDF report with visualizations.

 ---